mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - for Azure SQL Database - you can re-use your existing enterprise license for SQL server

 - **SQL Server on Azure VMs**: IaaS solution that virtualizes hardware as a VM running in Azure with installation of SQL server
-    - you pick the SQL Server edition (Enterprise, Standard, Web... free license on a particular OS)
+    - you pick the SQL Server edition (Enterprise, Standard, Web... free license on a particular OS) & it deploys
     - *Use-cases*: Great for lift n shift migrations OR when you need FULL control over all aspects of server OS & db config OR rapid dev & test of ideas without on-prem, non-prod SQL server
     - *Compatibility*: Fully compatible with on-prem MS SQL enabling lift n shift without changes
+        - if you run the VM on linux, there are limited features.
+Only windows has FULL support of all features.
     - *Tech Stack*: MS SQL DBMS installed on a single VM - can run multiple DB on that VM
     - *Owner Responsibility*: you MUST manage all aspects from OS on up - all dbms updates, configs, backups etc...
     - mimics on-prem MSFT SQL - just running in Azure